 The building, originating in the Edwardian period, offers a lavish setting and is simply charming.
-It encompasses one of the best country house hotels in Scotland and comes complete with a walled garden, a Chez Roux restaurant, and incredible service.
+It encompasses one of Scotland’s best country house hotels and comes complete with a walled garden, a Chez Roux restaurant, and incredible service.

 2. The Airds

-With eleven bedrooms and one self-catering cottage located in the grounds, two tastefully-decorated lounges, complete with fireplaces and a generous supply of newspapers and magazines, guests can make themselves at home.
+With eleven bedrooms and one self-catering cottage located on the grounds, two tastefully decorated lounges, complete with fireplaces and a generous supply of newspapers and magazines, guests can make themselves at home.
 One of The Airds’ biggest attractions has to be its food and drink, with an award-winning restaurant, custom-built whiskey bar, and superb afternoon teas.